 But I feel like we keep getting closer and closer to the edge.

-Yeah, how many entire industries could you wipe out in California and still have a state?
+How many entire industries could you wipe out in California and still have a state?

-I guess we're gonna find out.
+I guess we're going to find out.

-Um, and the crypto market went to hell, as you know.
+And the crypto market went to hell, as you know.

-Isn't the very nature of it that it's volatile, and that uh if you're just in the weird little cryptos, you know it was a big risk.
+And that if you're just in the weird little cryptos, you know it was a big risk.

-Um, so you probably don't care.
+So you probably don't care.

 I don't know.

-Does anybody panicked about crypto, or are you just sort of watching it?
+Does anybody panicked about crypto or are you just sort of watching it?

 I think I would just watch it at this point.

-You know, I kept telling you that there are all these uh tests going on for a vaccine to cure cancer or to keep it from happening.
+You know, I kept telling you that there are all these tests going on for a vaccine to cure cancer or to keep it from happening.

-Uh, here's another one.
+Here's another one.

-Uh, because I went to Groc and I said, how many current trials are there where somebody's trying to fix cancer with a vaccine where they made the vaccine and of usually something about your body, so it's about you specifically the vaccine is and I and it's under seven of them.
+So you don't need to know too much more about this one, because I went to Grok and I said, how many current trials are there where somebody is trying to fix cancer with a vaccine, where they made the vaccine out of usually something about your body.

-Now I don't think any of them will be ready in time, you know, to save me.
+Now, I don't think any of them will be ready in time, you know, to save me.

 But it does look like maybe there's something there, you know, maybe for the rest of you.